You'll receive a ZIP file. No need to extract its contents; just relocate the file to a folder that's more organized than your Downloads.

 Now, let's fire up Blender.

-Select the edit button at the top left of the screen and click on "Preferences"
+Click on the "Edit" button located at the top left of the screen, then select "Preferences”.

 Requirements and setting up the bones